Call the Shellfish Biotoxin Hotline before sport harvesting

 Sport crab harvest: Status map

-Sport crab harvesting is OPEN along the entire Oregon coast from the Washington border to the California border.
+Sport crab harvesting is OPEN from the Washington border to Cape Blanco.

 Always check the Oregon Department of Fish and Wildlife (ODFW) website for season opening and closing dates, rules and licenses for sport harvest of crab.
 Call the ODFW Newport Office at 541-867-4741.